rmscode/binary-garden/unpublished/linux-conference-machine.md

 - Small form factor PC similar to an Intel NUC.<br>
     !!!
 Note "We first tested a RaspberryPi 4, but it was getting quite hot and the performance was not great."
-- Debain based Linux distro.
-We used [DietPi](../../software/operating-systems/linux/dietpi.md)
+- Debian based Linux distro.
+We used [DietPi](../../software/operating-systems/linux/dietpi.md) because it is lightweight and easy to use.
 - A quality webcam
-- X Window System
+- X.Org display server
 - Openbox, a lightweight window manager for Linux
 - Nitrogen, a background browser for X
 - ALSA, a sound system for Linux
 - FFmpeg, a multimedia framework for Linux
 - Cairo Dock, a lightweight dock for Linux for launching apps
-- Chromium for web browsing and the installation of Teams/Zoom PWAs
+- Chromium for web browsing and the installation of Teams PWA
 - Remmina, a free and open-source remote desktop client for Linux
-- LXDE desktop environment for icon support
+- LXDE desktop environment for icon/UI support in certain apps

 ## Initial Setup